stevoh11/pdsnd_github/README.md

 ### Credits
-This links to python script that checks the type of operating system, which is used for my clear screen function.
+This links to python script that checks the type of operating system, which is used for my clear screen function. <br />
 [Detect Operating System](https://www.webucator.com/how-to/how-check-the-operating-system-with-python.cfm)<br />

-This links to python script that checks the OS name and platform, which is used for my clear screen function.
+This links to python script that checks the OS name and platform, which is used for my clear screen function. <br />
 [Get OS Name and Platform](https://www.w3resource.com/python-exercises/python-basic-exercise-43.php)